 When available, renderings will be posted on the project web page under the GALLERY tab.

 Will the new courthouse be energy-efficient and sustainably designed?

-All courthouse projects funded by SB 1407 are being designed to achieve a LEED* Silver certification by the U.S. Green Building Council.
+Most courthouse projects funded by SB 1407 are being designed to qualify for LEED Silver certification by the U.S. Green Building Council.
 This is a third-party certification program and the nationally accepted benchmark for the design, construction, and operation of high-performance “green” buildings.
 The courthouse design will meet the energy-efficiency requirements set forth in LEED as well as by California Energy Code.

 455 Golden Gate Avenue, 8th Floor

 |FOR COURTS TO REPORT FACILITY ISSUES|